 (b) Any interference with the functioning of [a computer system] [an information and communications technology device];

+(c) Any deception as to factual circumstances made using [a computer system] [an information and communications technology device] that causes a person to do or omit to do anything which that person would not otherwise do or omit to do;

-with the fraudulent or dishonest intent of procuring for oneself or for another person, without right, an economic benefit or [computer data] [digital information] containing personal data, including information related to a person’s bank account, without the consent of the person concerned, that would not otherwise be made available to the perpetrator.
+with the fraudulent or dishonest intent of procuring for oneself or for another person, without right, a gain in money or other property.

 Article 13.
 Offences related to online child sexual abuse or child sexual exploitation material